TahmidAhmed2000/Gov1347/posts/week_1.md

 ![](../figures/Regression_Model_2016.png)

 The summary of the regression can be seen above and we can see the popular voting margin is signficiant, so it appears that there is a singificant relationship between both voting margin types.
+However, given the reasons I gave in the previous paragraph, it does seem that the electoral college plays a somwehat disadvantage to the democratic party, which thus begs the question if there is a need for democratic reform in how elections are being done.